Doctor of Philosophy

-In addition to Faculty and University funding, there are University-wide scholarships available that provide a tuition fee offset for up to 3 years, and a yearly $27,082 (2018 rate) tax free stipend (living allowance) including:
+In addition to this funding and University funding, there are University-wide scholarships available that provide a tuition fee offset for up to 3 years, and a yearly $27,596 (2019 rate) tax free stipend (living allowance) including:

 - Research Training Program scholarships (RTP) and Macquarie University Research Excellence Scholarships (MQRES) for domestic candidates, and

 - International Research Training Program scholarships (iRTP) and International Macquarie Research Excellence Scholarship program (iMQRES) for international candidates.